Lexinator6647/OpenPatch/README.md

 ## Credits

 Built with PyTorch.
 Inspired by the architecture and sliding nature of convolution itself.
-Initial concept derived from rethinking object detection as a multi-window classification problem.
+Initial concept derived from rethinking object detection as a multi-window classification problem. **Author**: Alexandra Ciupahina

 ---